Barbarella (film): Pre-production and casting

 Fonda personally recommended John Phillip Law as Pygar to Vadim following their work on Hurry Sundown; for the duration of his stay in Rome, the actor lived with Fonda, Vadim and Forest in their rented villa on Appian Way.
 Law, an avid comic book reader since childhood, read the Forest comics and studied the DC Comics character Hawkman for inspiration.
 The delayed pre-production of Barbarella allowed Law to film two roles before committing to the film: as Bill Meceita in the Spaghetti Western Death Rides a Horse, and as the title character in Danger: Diabolik.
-For the role of the Black Queen, Southern recommended model Anita Pallenberg, the then-girlfriend of The Rolling Stones member Brian Jones; Southern had befriended her while working with the band on the film A Clockwork Orange.
+For the role of the Black Queen, Southern recommended model Anita Pallenberg, the then-girlfriend of the Rolling Stones member Brian Jones; Southern had befriended her while working with the band on an unmade adaptation of the Anthony Burgess novel A Clockwork Orange.
 On the English-language prints of the film, Pallenberg's voice was dubbed by English actress Joan Greenwood.

 French mime Marcel Marceau had his first speaking role in the film as Professor Ping.
 Comparing Ping to his stage persona Bip the Clown and Harpo Marx, he said that he did not "forget the lines, but I have trouble organising them.
 It's a different way of making what's inside come out.
 It goes from the brain to the vocal chords, and not directly to the body."

 All costumes in the film, including Fonda's, were designed by French costume designer Jacques Fonteray and manufactured by Sartoria Farani, with Barbarella's costume in the final scenes being, as the credits put it, "inspired by ideas of" fashion designer Paco Rabanne.
 Barbarella's outfits were Fonteray's interpretation of Forest's vision, combining Orientalist and medieval aesthetics with samurai armors.
 Forest also worked on the film's production design, and was credited in the film as its "artistic consultant".
-In a 1985 interview, he said that during production he did not care about his original comic strip and was more interested in the film industry: "The Italian artists were incredible; they could build anything in an extremely short time.
+In a 1985 interview, he said that during production, he did not care about his original comic strip and was more interested in the film industry: "The Italian artists were incredible; they could build anything in an extremely short time.
 I saw all the daily rushes, an incredible amount of film.
 The choices that were made for the final cut from those images were not the ones I would have liked, but I was not the director.
 It wasn't my affair."